Azure/Azure-Sentinel/Solutions/Commvault Cloud/README.md

     * In the top left corner, click "Save"

 ## Example Usage
-### Disable a compromised Commvault/Metallic IDP from Sentinel
+### Disable a compromised Commvault IDP from Sentinel
 * Go to Sentinel -> (The name of your Sentinel instance) -> Incidents (under Threat Management) -> Create Incident
   * Title:
     * Cvlt Alert